 Tasks are assigned on a voluntary basis reliant on merit and contributions to the group.
 Not roles or titles, but passion, loyalty, ability to think critically, and still demonstrate enough humility to follow guidance.

-Having no end to elbow grease, actually contributing by completing tasks voluntarily, without the need for constant credit are extremely valuable traits.
+Having no end to elbow grease, contributing by completing tasks voluntarily, without the need for constant credit, are extremely valuable collaborative traits.

-Understanding team victories super-cede individual agendas is paramount.
+Understanding that team victories super-cede individual agendas, is paramount.

 Everything else can be taught, and mistakes can be corrected mid-course.